IWUGERMANY/DibsCLI/README.md

 ## Further information
 For a detailed installation guide and further information on DIBS see the [wiki](https://github.com/IWUGERMANY/DibsCLI/wiki) and the [DIBS Project Page](https://iwugermany.github.io/dibs/).

+## How to cite
+Please cite the Dynamic ISO Building Simulator (DIBS) as defined [here](https://iwugermany.github.io/dibs/contri).

+## Legacy
+The current Dynamic ISO Building Simulator (DIBS) is a PyPI package implementation of the initial [DIBS implementation](https://github.com/IWUGERMANY/DIBS---Dynamic-ISO-Building-Simulator) by Julian Bischof, Simon Knoll and Michael Hörner.

 ## License
 This program is licensed under the [MIT License](LICENSE).
 See the license file for more information.